objecthub/swift-numberkit/README.md

 **Requirements**:
    - Xcode 9.3
    - Swift 4.1
+   - macOS with Xcode or Swift Package Manager
-   - Optional: Swift Package Manager
+   - Linux with Swift Package Manager

 **Note**: So far, with every major version of Swift, Apple decided to change the foundational APIs of the numeric types in Swift significantly and consistently in a backward incompatible way.
 In order to be more isolated from